penggang0719/AMLS_23-24_SN23187901/README.md

 main.py will load the datasets first and do data pre-processing for task A. Then find the best kernel and C value combination for SVM model using validation set.
 Use the optimized model to predict test set.
 Then do data pre-processing for task B. Use Random Forest Model first and then CNN model.

-folder A contains SVM and CNN model for task A
+Task_A.py file in folder A contains SVM and CNN model for task A

-folder B contains the Random Forest model and CNN model for task B
+Task_B.py file infolder B contains the Random Forest model and CNN model for task B

-the figures and plots used to analyze the model are both saved in the corresponding folder
+the figures and plots used to analyze the model in the report are both saved in the corresponding folder